 [Insert relevant instructions for specific offense.
 The following example is for the offense of murder under Texas Penal Code section 19.02(b)(1).]

 The state accuses the defendant of having committed the offense of murder.
+You will also be asked in further detail below to consider the lesser-included offenses of manslaughter and criminally negligent homicide.

 Relevant Statutes